Alaska Summer Seafood Processing Jobs

 What are working conditions like?
 Many specific jobs require the employee to stand in one place for long periods of time while performing repetitious tasks.
 However, there can be great variance between one type of job and another, and the foreman may frequently assign individual employees to different tasks on a weekly or daily basis.
 You could be working inside or outside, in the freezer or warehouse.

 One worker pointed out that the job really isn’t as bad as it sounds: “Though it was real repetitive work, sliming really wasn’t that bad.
-They played good tunes and fed us real well.
+They played good tunes and fed us really well.
 The management was much cooler than I expected.”

 Variety exists, but newcomers or “green” workers should be aware that they will probably begin as slimers or egg house employees.
 Hard workers may spend only a short time sliming (a few days to a week) before moving on to a better job and added responsibility.